Why tell us your story?

 There are a number of issues around children’s mental health in which personal experience can impact decision making and system change.
 All stories are important and may be useful in the near future, although, a list of examples has been provided as a guide to get you started.

 - Has your child had the benefit of receiving school-based mental health services in his or her school?
 Has it been a positive experience?
 Has the lack of school-based mental health services impacted your child and family?
 Do you feel that your child would benefit from school based services in his or her school or district?

-- Medicaid and TEFRA Coverage for children with mental health disorders
+- Medicaid and TEFRA Coverage for children with mental health disorder

 - How has the lack of children’s mental health funding affected your family unit?
 Is your child receiving services they need?
 Would increased funding improve the services your child and family receive?
 How?

 How can I submit a story?